robertwenquan/nyu-course-assignment/web-search-engine/search/readme.md

 │       └── output
 └── utils
 ```
-The entire assignment is written in C:
-the entire assignment is written in C.
+The entire assignment is written in C.

 ```bash
 $ ls -l *.[chp]*